splunk/airport_cim_for_splunk/howto.md

 The most valuable of these messages are BSMs and BPMs as they will allow you to intricately measure the bag volumes and journeys.

+Baggage messages can come in a variety of formats and accessed from multiple systems.
+One example of a messaging is IATA Type B. Refer to the IATA Passenger Services Resolution Manual.

+_A note on Type B Messaging: It's usually better to gain the BSM type information for another system, rather than directly from the source.
+This is because these messages contain no timestamps in their schema, whereas, it's likely the intermediate system will record a timestamp_

 [Contents](./contents.md)<br />
 [Home](./)